FaiazS/Agentic-AI-Research-Assistant/README.md

   -Identify key industry pain points that can be solved with AI.

   -Drive innovation by integrating AI into the research and decision-making process.

+---
+# Project Higlights

+Real-World Applications:

+This assistant is designed to support businesses by identifying key pain points and suggesting AI-powered solutions for industries like healthcare, finance, and retail, showcasing the practical benefits of Agentic AI.

+AI-Driven Problem Solving:

+By employing advanced language models like LLaMA 3.3-70B, this tool demonstrates the ability to apply AI to solve complex, industry-specific challenges.

+---

+# Technology Stack:

+Groq API:

+For AI-powered query generation.

+LLaMA 3.3-70B:

+A state-of-the-art AI model used for generating and refining research insights.

+---